top of page

 Advanced tools like Talkwalker and Brandwatch use AI to analyze tone at scale.
 Platforms like Sprinklr offer enterprise-level sentiment tracking, while tools such as MonkeyLearn allow more customized analysis.

-3. Share of Voice
+3. Share of voice

 Share of voice measures how much of the industry conversation belongs to your brand compared to competitors.